s-avni/s-avni.github.io/_posts/2024-07-04-google-my-teams.md

 toc: true
 ---

-During my time at Google, I've had the privilege of working on 3 vastly different teams.
+During my time at Google, I had the privilege of working on 3 vastly different teams.
 My motivation for this post is to give you a glimpse into the diverse working environments within Google.
 My work on each team varied widely, and so did each team's culture!

 # Team 1: Android/iOS Notifications